-We don’t properly understand exactly what causes pancreatic cancer, although we do know some risk factors.
+We don’t fully understand exactly what causes pancreatic cancer but we do know some risk factors.
 A risk factor is anything that increases your chances of getting a disease.

 A lot of the evidence about the risk factors for pancreatic cancer is unclear.
 Some studies may find that something increases the risk, while others may show that it has no effect.
 And there may be other risk factors that researchers haven’t yet found.

-The information below is about the things research suggests may increase someone’s risk of pancreatic cancer.
+The information here is about the things research suggests may increase someone’s risk of pancreatic cancer.
 It’s important to remember that having some of the risk factors doesn’t mean you will definitely get pancreatic cancer.
-Remember too that people sometimes get pancreatic cancer, even if they don’t have any of the risk factors.
+Remember too that people sometimes get pancreatic cancer even if they don’t have any of the risk factors.